Hello everyone!

 By providing a center-based environment in your classroom, you will be able to give your attention to small groups of children during “guided reading.”
 Research shows that this small-group instruction is one of the primary components that leads to strong readers.
 Centers are perfect for differentiation and making sure you are reaching and teaching your

-.
+English learners.
 Centers also allow you to teach to all the student levels that are in your classroom.
 Your choice to run centers in your classroom will also teach your students how to work cooperatively in small groups.
 Learning centers allow you to teach “responsibility” as students work independently, practicing and

 reviewing skills and concepts at each center.